Last updated Jan. 25, 2023, by Teresa Carvalho, MS

 Development of inhibitors

-With long-term use, patients may develop neutralizing antibodies, or “inhibitors” against Kovaltry, which can lower its effectiveness.
+With long-term use, patients may develop neutralizing antibodies, or inhibitors, against Kovaltry, which can lower its effectiveness.
+Those who have not been previously treated are at the highest risk of developing inhibitors.

 Use in pregnancy and breastfeeding

 It is unknown if Kovaltry can affect a developing fetus during pregnancy or be passed on to a nursing infant through breast milk.
-Patients who are pregnant, plan to become pregnant, or are breastfeeding or plan breastfeed should talk with their healthcare team about using this treatment.
+Patients who are pregnant, plan to become pregnant, or are breastfeeding or plan to breastfeed while receiving treatment with Kovaltry should talk with their healthcare team.